Updated:

 Introduction

-As modern companies attempt to diversify their business to cover multiple nations, the number of employees working in foreign lands or for foreign corporations has increased tremendously1.
+With an increasing trend towards the globalisation of business, the number of companies working in foreign nations has increased significantly.
+As modern companies attempt to diversify their business to cover multiple nations, the number of employees working in foreign lands or for foreign corporations has increased tremendously.
 For instance, it is estimated that more than 70 million people across the world work for foreign companies or in foreign countries.
 Studies have shown that this number has more than doubled between 1990 and 2010.

 Methodology

 The paper will carry out a comprehensive analysis of the cross-cultural patterns used in MacDonald’s business in China.
-It will examine the cultural differences between China and the USA based on existing theories, such as Hofstede’s cultural diversity model2.
+It will examine the cultural differences between China and the USA based on existing theories, such as Hofstede’s cultural diversity model.
 In particular, the study attempts to examine how the company has used cultural adaptation strategies in China and how Chinese customers think about the company’s adaptive behaviours in the country.

 Thus, the paper will examine the cross-cultural issues facing the company in its Chinese market, the behaviours adapted to deal with these issues and the customer perceptions of the corporate strategies.
 The research is a qualitative approach that uses a case study approach as a study protocol.
 The case of MacDonald’s presence in China and the strategies the company has used to deal with cultural differences and adapt to the Chinese culture have been examined from the case study approach.